 Evaluate the success

 Of course, a really important thing to do is not just finish the activity and never look back.
 If you’ve set out KPIs from the outset, it should be easy to measure the success that you’ve had.
 Did you get new followers?
 Did you see an increase in website clicks and product sales?
 You have to know if this was a success otherwise how can you measure the ROI?
+Set some goals for your influencer marketing and evaluate them.

 Also feed this back to the influencer, especially if they did a great job!
 Thank them and look at how you might work together in the future.
-Yes, one off activity can work, but sustained relationships will get much better engagement from their followers in the long run.
+Yes, one-off activity can work, but sustained relationships will get much better engagement from their followers in the long run.
 Likewise, if it didn’t quite achieve what you expected, let them know but be nice about it.
 This is their livelihood, after all, and they want to do the best possible job, so helping them improve content or their approach will help everyone in the long run.

-So, I hope this helps you navigate your way around an influencer strategy; it’s something that can absolutely make your brand!
+So, I hope this helps you navigate your way around an influencer marketing strategy; it’s something that can absolutely make your brand!
 If you need any other advice, slide on into my DMs or drop me a line to see how we might be able to help you take your business to the next level and really tap into those influencer communities.